tcroshaw/tcroshaw.github.io/capstone/index.md

 ## 9th June 2017 - Summary and Final Presentation

-To close this blog off I will summarise how well has this analysis delivered the project goals...
+To close this blog off I will summarise how well the analysis delivered the project goals...

 ***Can twitter data detect hail events from the language people use in tweets?***